HomeBlog Home

 What is the importance of grading regarding your home's foundation?
 Grading refers to the slope present in the area surrounding your home's foundation.
 Ideally, you want the slope to face away from your house.
 Therefore, the water will flow away from the structure rather than towards it.

-The insufficient slope will result in water pooling towards your home's foundation.
+An insufficient slope will cause water to pool toward your home's foundation.
 This problem can result in a flooded basement, damp crawl spaces, cracks in the foundation, and even shifting in your home's foundation.
 Structural issues can be very costly.

-How can you tell if your home might have some issues with the grading on your lawn?
+How can you tell if your home might have grading issues on your lawn?
 Here are some signs to look for:

 1. Windows that are not square or that look off-kilter